 TSIS is a select community of Penn and Wharton undergraduates that are passionate about – and prioritize – social impact in their years at Penn, and beyond.
 Through the society, Wharton Social Impact Initiative supports and develops students’ commitment to social impact through fellowship, funding, mentoring, events and customized opportunities to grow.

-This prestigious group is selected though an annual competitive application process, which will reopen in mid-late April.
+This prestigious group is selected though an annual competitive application process, which will reopen early Fall 2018.
 If you are interested in learning more about TSIS, please write Yuri Seung.

 Ready to join?
 Here's how, and why: